quasar1357/rschwob_RNAseq/readme.txt

     Goal: What are the alignment rates for your samples?
     Software: HISAT2 (alternative = STAR)
-    Reference: Human genome version hg38/GRCh38, index generated using HISAT2
+    Reference: Human genome version hg38/GRCh38, index generated using HISAT2 Gencode, release 21, comprehensive gene annotation: https://www.gencodegenes.org/human/release_21.html
     Script: RNAseq_hisat2_mapping.slurm
     Input: fastq files, forward and reverse each replicate
     Output: BAM file for every replicate

 3) Transcriptome assembly
     Goal: How many exons, transcripts and genes are in your meta-assembly?
             How many of these are novel, i.e. do not have an associated GENCODE identifier?
             How many transcripts and genes are composed of just a single exon?
-    Software: StringTie or Scallop
+    Software: StringTie (or Scallop)
     Script:
-    Input:
+    Input: 6 BAM files (1 of each cell line)
-    Output: One meta-assembly GTF format file
+    Output: One meta-assembly GTF format file (merged through stringtie --merge from 6 separate GTF files)

 4) Quantification
     Goal: What units of expression are you using?
             Does the entire expression level across all genes add up to the expected amount?
             How many transcripts and genes did you detect?
             How many novel transcripts and genes did you detect?
     Software: htseq-count or Kallisto
     Script:
     Input: